bibi-chat/pictionnary/README.md

-# pictionnary
-a real-time multiplayer Pictionary game
+A real-time multiplayer Pictionary game